 Will my driving licence be endorsed or will I have a criminal record?

-No, a Congestion Charge penalty or a Low Emission Zone penalty is a civil penalty and does not give rise to criminal liability.
+No, a Congestion Charge, Low Emission Zone or Ultra Low Emission Zone penalty is a civil penalty and does not give rise to criminal liability.

 Can I claim costs, compensation or expenses?